OmriGalShen/ipv4_asm_lookup/README.md

 Store information in binary Trie (prefix) data structure [wiki](https://en.wikipedia.org/wiki/Trie)
 For quick lookup of ASM given ipv4

 ## How to use:
-Run lookup.py using python3
-if the file was run without arguments it will read 'ip2asn-v4-u32.tsv' by default
-(needs to be the same path as the lookup.py)
-a command line argument can be given with path to other tsv file with the same format (exmaple.tsv file can be used)
-the spcript will run basic cli for ipv4 ASM lookout
+1. Extract 'ip2asn-v4-u32.tsv.gz', such that 'ip2asn-v4-u32.tsv' should be in project folder
+2. Run 'python .\lookup.py' to run with default 'ip2asn-v4-u32.tsv' file
+3. Run 'python .\lookup.py path_to_tsv' to run other tsv file (such as 'exmaple.tsv' in project file)
+4. Follow basic cli instructions